“Young or old, we all have a job to do – the job of living”

 A. Students who enter developing programs are taking a risk that the program will not obtain accreditation.
 The BSOTA

-program is a 4-year degree program that is structured to allow a student to complete all health services administration and general education coursework in the arts, humanities and sciences in the first two years.
-In the last two years of the program a student will focus on the completion of core OTA curriculum, which is enhanced by rich interprofessional experiences and clinical fieldwork.
+program is a 4-year degree program that is structured to allow a student to complete all general education coursework in the arts, humanities and sciences in the first year.
+In the last three years of the program a student will focus on the completion of core OTA curriculum and HSA minor coursework, which is enhanced by rich interprofessional experiences and clinical fieldwork.

 The BSOTA program MUST be granted CANDIDACY status BEFORE students are admitted into the core OTA portion of